 We have designed our curriculum rich with language and literature which builds on prior learning from the Early Years and Foundation Stage to the end of Key Stage 2 ensuring consistency and progression across the whole school.
 Specific vocabulary is taught within all subjects and pupils discover both the synonyms and antonyms of new words to broaden their language knowledge even further.
 The application of new language is applied during discussions or activities and modelled by staff in both written and oral form.
 Books are used as a stimulus to provide knowledge in different subjects and contexts for vocabulary already taught.

-We provide our pupils with a themed based curriculum that is implemented on a two-year cycle.
+We provide our pupils with a subject led curriculum that is implemented on a two-year cycle in Key Stage 1 & yearly in Key Stage 2.
 As we are a one form entry primary school, we believe that collaborative working is the best way to provide our pupils with a broad curriculum that incorporates the proposals of a team with varying expertise to provide the best opportunities.
 Teachers work closely in phases: Early Years & Foundation Stage, Key Stage 1, Lower Key Stage 2 and upper Key Stage 2 to plan and resource.
-Subject leaders of History, Geography, Design and Technology and Art have worked to provide a knowledge and skills rich curriculum that is linked to the themes designed to excite and motivate our pupils.
+Subject leaders of History, Geography, Design and Technology and Art Design, Music, Computing & French have worked to provide a knowledge and skills rich curriculum that is linked to the themes designed to excite and motivate our pupils.
 Knowledge is built upon throughout our school phases and there are opportunities to learn about our surrounding areas such as a Cannock Chase study in years 3 and 4 and the study of how school and the community has changed over time in a variety of phases are embedded to build upon our pupils’ knowledge of their local heritage.

 If you require further information about the curriculum, this can be found within our subject specific or year group specific sections of our website.

 We use rigorous triangulated monitoring throughout the year to gauge the impact of the curriculum design.
 Senior leaders work alongside our middle leaders and our school improvement partners to monitor and review individual subjects.
 By investing time in reviewing learning, evaluating pupil voice, providing individual feedback to move practice forward, celebrating successes and highlighting areas of development, we are able to support and coach our staff to maintain high standards and promote adaptability to improve practice.
-Our whole school team strengthen our curriculum vision as we work together to reflect upon our curriculum and share outcomes driving forward next steps during reflection time in phase meeting and Achievement Team Meetings.
+Our whole school team strengthen our curriculum vision as we work together to reflect upon our curriculum and share outcomes driving forward next steps during reflection time in Pupil Progress Meeting & Subject Leadership Meetings.

 The impact of our School’s curriculum can be seen through the outcomes of our pupils, the work they produce and the values and behaviours they uphold.